Renovation Process

 Electrical Going In

-We went through so many cans of glue and had to wear masks the entire time so it felt good to get done with this stage.
+This was us during the insulation phase.
+It took so many cans of glue and we had to wear masks the entire time so it felt good to get done with this stage.

-We tried to keep it as clean as possible but had so many projects going on at once it was tough.
+I tried to keep it as clean as possible but had so many projects going on at once it was tough.

-We were worried the space would feel tight with everything in but it actually feels very roomy, even now being fully done.
+I was worried the space would feel tight with everything in but it actually feels very roomy, even now being fully done.

 Finally Testing Espresso!